 - The training volume is generally pretty low.
 Heavy compound lifts impose a large amount of stress on our central nervous system.
 As a result, we fatigue quite quickly.
 In fact, we fatigue before we’ve done enough training volume stimulated a maximal amount of muscle growth.

-- Strength training workouts can be slow and plodding due to the longer rest times between sets.
+- Strength training workouts can be plodding due to the longer rest times between sets.

 I find strength training interesting because it’s so close to being good for building muscle.
-If you want to learn more, we’ve got a full article about strength training for muscle growth, but long story short, strength training programs are absolutely brilliant at developing killer strength, it’s just not quite the kind of strength that will help us build muscle.
+If you want to learn more, we’ve got a full article about strength training for muscle growth.
+Long story short, strength training programs are great for developing strength, it’s just not quite the kind of strength that will help us build muscle.
 It’s also not ideal for avoiding injuries, improving our appearance, or improving our general health.

 Besides, most of us aren’t trying to get stronger for our size.
 If we’re small, why limit ourselves to being strong for a small guy.
 Why not become big and strong?

 The word “bodybuilding” has a few different definitions.
 To some people, bodybuilding is a sport that involves cutting down to very low body-fat percentages, getting a spray tan, and stepping on stage in a thong.
 Most of us aren’t interested in becoming competitive bodybuilders, though, so we can forget that part of it.